Architecture + Design

 In Memory of Phil Freelon

 In 2017, Fast Company named him Architect of the Year, honoring his career-long dedication and humanitarian approach to creating architecture for the underrepresented.
 In 2011, he was appointed by former President Barack Obama to the National Commission of Fine Arts.
-Freelon is a Fellow of the American Institute of Architects (FAIA) and a recipient of the Thomas Jefferson Award for Public Architecture.
-Phil Freelon passed away July 10, 2019.
+Freelon was a Fellow of the American Institute of Architects (FAIA) and a recipient of the Thomas Jefferson Award for Public Architecture.
+Phil Freelon passed away on July 10, 2019 and served as Senior Advisor to Destination Crenshaw.